USI-INF-Software/OAS-2-Tree/README.md

 * Navigation.

-Click on a method tobe navigated the source description in OpenAPI.
+Click on a method to navigate from the visualization back to its source description in OpenAPI textual editor.

 **Enjoy!**